Hydraxous/Carcass/README.md

 </details>

 # Q: Can I add this to my custom level?
 If you would like to add this enemy to your modded/custom levels you can!

-Soon...
-I am currently working on a .unitypackage to link here soon.
+You can grab the .unitypackage [HERE](https://github.com/Hydraxous/Carcass/releases/tag/1.0.0)

 # How to use in game
 1. Go to Sandbox or enable cheats